HussainAther/neuroscience/maxent/schneidman/README.md

-# Re-creating weak pairwise correlations
+# Recreating weak pairwise correlations

 This repository contains the code and output in recreating the work of Schneidman et al., (2006).
 "Weak pairwise correlations imply strongly correlated network states in a neural population."
 Nature.